The Toledo Design Collective is inspiring transformative growth through urban planning and thoughtful design.

 Our expertise and passion stems from decades of combined experience as architects, city planners, urban developers, community leaders and devoted Toledo residents.

+Elizabeth Ellis is the Studio Director of the TDC.
 Elizabeth works to increase awareness of the TDC’s mission that thoughtful urban design and planning should be a right of everyone, not a privilege of few.
-She has fostered meaningful relationships with neighborhood organizations through her passion of equity through sustainable urban design.
-Elizabeth has been with the Toledo Design Collective since 2017.
+She has fostered meaningful relationships with neighborhood organizations through her passion of equity through urban design since she joined the Collective in 2017.
 She is a Toledo native and a graduate of Kent State University, with master’s degrees in Architecture and Urban Design.

 TDC Treasurer.
 Bill has an extensive real estate background specializing in acquisition, disposition, site selection and all facility management disciplines.